lbryio/lbry.com/content/faq/how-to-publish.md

 order: 1
 ---

 LBRY is a free, open, and community-driven digital marketplace which enables content sharing, monetization, discovery and consumption.
 Publishing in LBRY is the process by which you share your content on the network - you set the price per view (can be free too) which is paid directly to you.
 This process involves making a "claim" in the LBRY Blockchain which will be used to retrieve the content via a URL.
 Content can either be published anonymously or to a particular channel/identity which will group content together at a single location.
 Both channels and claims require a deposit(bid) of LBRY Credits (LBC) in order to reserve their location on the LBRY network.
 This deposit will be deducted from your balance as long as the claim is active.
-See our [naming document](https://lbry.io/faq/naming) & [Transactions Types](https://lbry.io/faq/transaction-types) for more information about claims and bids.
+See our [naming document](https://lbry.io/faq/naming) & [Community Top Bids](https://lbry.io/faq/community-top-bid) for more information about claims and bids.

+For More Information about [Transactions Types](https://lbry.io/faq/transaction-types)

 If you don't have LBRY yet, download it [here](https://lbry.io/get).